Dragod/unity-ruby-sass-build/README.md

 1. Copy the `build.sh` into the main project folder as well as build-config.json, make sure they are in the same directory.
 2. Open a bash console on the main project folder and run `./build.sh`.
-3. The script will run and show you 3 simple step to follow.
+3. The script will run.
+4. Just follow the suggested step by the script.